FOCUS-Carmakers face soaring metal costs with Russian supplies at risk | Business

 While metals have not been the target of Western sanctions yet, some shippers and auto parts suppliers are already steering clear of Russian goods, putting more pressure on carmakers already reeling from a chip shortage and higher energy prices.
 "So what happens from here?" asked Carlos Tavares, chief executive of Stellantis, the world's fourth-biggest automaker, when speaking to reporters last week.

 "First, what happens is that we have an escalation of the cost that comes from raw materials and energy that is going to put more pressure on the business model," he said.
-Aluminum and palladium both hit record highs on Monday while nickel, which is also used to make stainless steel, surged to its highest since 2007.
+Aluminum and palladium both hit record highs on Monday while nickel, which is also used to make stainless steel, crossed the $100,000-a-tonne level for the first time on Tuesday.

 Andreas Weller, chief executive of Aludyne, which makes aluminum and magnesium die-cast parts for automakers, said his European business has seen a 60% rise in the cost of aluminum over the past four months, as well as soaring energy bills.
 With annual sales of $1.2 billion and a surge of costs in the "hundreds of millions of dollars", Weller, whose company is based in Southfield, Michigan, said he has been forced to ask customers to pay more than the prices already agreed.